Editorial Policies

 Peer Review Process

-In certain cases, a third reviewer may be assigned if additional assessment is required.
-The journal implements a single-blind peer review process, whereby reviewers remain anonymous to authors, while authors’ identities are disclosed to the reviewers.
+When necessary, the editor may invite an additional reviewer to obtain further assessment.
+The journal applies a single-blind peer review model: reviewers remain anonymous to authors, while author identities are disclosed to reviewers.

 Editorial Decisions

-Final decisions regarding manuscript acceptance are made by the Editor-in-Chief and/or the Handling Editor, with optional input from the Editorial Board.
-These decisions are based on the reviewers’ recommendations, editorial judgment, and the manuscript’s overall quality and relevance.
+Final decisions are made by the Editor-in-Chief and/or the Handling Editor, with input from the Editorial Board when appropriate.
+Decisions are based on reviewer reports, editorial evaluation, and the manuscript’s overall quality, originality, and relevance to the journal.

 Publication Schedule

-The entire editorial workflow—from manuscript submission, peer review, and editorial decision, to final publication—is illustrated in the diagram below:
+The editorial workflow—from submission and initial screening to peer review, editorial decision, and final publication—is illustrated below.

-The diagram provides a visual overview of the editorial process employed by CAUCHY, including initial screening, plagiarism checks, reviewer assignments, editorial decision-making, and publication scheduling.
+The diagram summarizes the standard editorial procedure, including initial screening, similarity checking, reviewer assignment, decision-making, and publication scheduling.

 Publication Frequency